sdenu9564/netflix-clone/README.md

 # NETFLIX CLONE

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-##To view this project
+## To view this project
-open .[https://netflix-xlone-6597f.web.app/] to view in your browser.
+open [Netflix Clone](https://netflix-xlone-6597f.web.app/)  to view in your browser.
 ## Available Scripts

 In the project directory, you can run: